 - 5.5.1.
-If storage is required prior to analysis, samples are refrigerated within a box having double locks in a locked refrigerator. - 5.5.2.
+All medical marijuana products must be stored under the conditions recommended by the manufacturer until analyses are completed.
+The storage is documented - 5.5.2.
+If storage is required prior to analysis, samples are refrigerated within a box having double locks in a locked refrigerator. - 5.5.3.
 Once analysis is complete, remaining doses are maintained at room temperature within a box having double locks, in a locked room, until destroyed